 Firstly, we agreed to take some of the traditional feel of the surrounding village and add a contemporary twist to it.
 We then discussed re-locating an existing wildlife pond to make it more visible from the house and from there the garden’s finished design evolved.

-As with so many of my gardens, shelter was deemed highly desirable and is provided by way of an arbour with deck and a sedum roof offering cool shade from the sun and shelter from showers allowing the family to make use of the garden in a variety of weathers.
+As with so many Scottish gardens, shelter was deemed highly desirable and is provided by an arbour with deck and a sedum roof offering cool shade from the sun and shelter from showers allowing the family to make use of the garden in a variety of weathers.

-This garden was built by Water Gems who won a 2012 BALI Principal Award for it.
+This garden was built by Water Gems and in 2012 they won a prestigious BALI Principal Award for their workmanship.
 Plants were supplied by Binny Plants.
 Garden lighting by Gavin Foster of ACR Electrics.
 The dry stone wall was built by Jason Hoffman.

 Principal award BALI 2012